 Although the Pupil Equity Funding is allocated on the basis of Free School meal eligibility funding must provide targeted support for children and young people affected by poverty to achieve their full potential.

 Funding is focused on activities and interventions that lead to improvements in literacy, numeracy and health and wellbeing, leadership, learning and teaching, links with Communities and Families.

-For 2017/18 Balwearie High School allocated funding from PEF within the framework of "Interventions for Equity" and they included;
+For 2023/24 Balwearie High School allocated funding from PEF within the framework of "Interventions for Equity" and they include.

-A Free Breakfast club is open every morning in the Pupil Support department from 8.30a.m and pupils can also grab a take away breakfast if they are running late and do not have time to sit in for Breakfast .
+A Free and Healthy Breakfast club is open every morning from 8.30 a.m and pupils can also grab a take away breakfast if they are running late and do not have time to sit in for Breakfast .

 Balwearie Raising Attainment Groups B.R.A.G

-Pupils who have English as another language: EAL
+Pupils who have English as a second language: EAL

-The purchase of Sumdog which is an adaptive electronic learning package which research has shown aids closing the gap
+PEF has allowed the Maths department to purchase Sumdog which is an adaptive electronic learning package which research has shown aids closing the gap

-The Purchase of the “ book box 2 which develops a range of reading skills and pupils can work their way through the colour coded levels acquiring different skills and confidence.
+PEF has allowed the purchase of resources such as The Book Box which develops a range of reading skills and pupils can work their way through the colour coded levels acquiring different skills and confidence.